 Further information: Taxes (Recurly documentation).

-ChartMogul does not receive explicit Tax/VAT information from the iTunes Connect API meaning that Chartmogul is unable to distinguish what is a tax or an Apple fee which can be a different significant %, depending on some factors.
+ChartMogul does not receive explicit Tax/VAT information from the App Store Connect API meaning that Chartmogul is unable to distinguish what is a tax or an Apple fee which can be a different significant %, depending on some factors.

 This only applies to the PayPal REST API, as this is the only PayPal use case currently supported by ChartMogul.
 Other PayPal billing methods, such as the PayPal Subscription button, are not supported.

 Taxes billed through PayPal do not follow ChartMogul's default tax handling behavior.
 Tax will not be broken out into a separate line item in ChartMogul and will be included in your recurring revenue metrics, including MRR, ARR, MRR movements, Average revenue per account, and Average sale price.
 Tax will not be excluded from your Cash flow metrics, such as Net cash flow and Non-recurring revenue.